HPEEzmeral/troubleshooting/ezua/whitelist_disks/README.md

 # Introduction to Whitelisting disks

-A user may have many disks on a node and does not want Data Fabric to use all of them.
-A user can choose which disks are used by Data Fabric on each node.
+A user may have many disks on a node, and if the node is selected as a data fabric node during installation, the user does not want the data fabric node to use all of the disks for storage.
+A user can choose which disks are used by each data fabric node.
 This process is called whitelisting disks.
 The disks that will be used on each node can be different.

 The user will provide the list of disks in a text file called /mnt/whitelist.
+These disks must be raw block devices.
 Please use the disk names provided by lsblk.
 Here is a sample:

 m2-lr1-dev-vm20.mip.storage.hpecorp.net: /dev/sdb
 m2-lr1-dev-vm21.mip.storage.hpecorp.net: /dev/sdc